 While it may be beneficial to see more organic Pattern-related content on her Twitter page, Ross’ Twitter and Instagram both promote the brand in different ways, which gives users more incentive to follow her on both accounts.
 As well, the primary way Ross discusses her brand on Twitter is through retweeting consumer testimonials, which is an authentic form of marketing that is immediately relatable for users to see.
 For many executives, sharing what their customers post on social media is an easy yet effective way to add brand-related content.
 User-generated content like this feels more reliable and truthful when compared to a generic advertisement on a brand page.

 Ross’ Twitter headline also reads “CEO of Pattern Beauty,” which is an effective way to market the brand, since that is the first thing users will see when they go to her page.

 Is your marketing team ready to get your executive(s) on social media?
-Book a free consultation and learn more about why having executives on social media can help your brand achieve its business goals.
+Book a consultation with our social media experts and learn more about why having executives on social media can help your brand achieve its business goals.
 In the meantime, follow Influential Executive on Twitter for inspiring leadership quotes from today’s top executives and more!

 While many other sources are, at this moment, recording Polman’s professional legacy, in this editio...